Vietnam.vn - Nền tảng quảng bá Việt Nam

 Research performance is also becoming increasingly important in India as universities compete for rankings and researchers use it to compete for good jobs (some Indian universities even require undergraduates to publish papers).

-Most recently, after the results of the 2023 Associate Professor and Professor examinations, Thanh Nien also received a complaint from a reader about a case of a candidate who met the Associate Professor standards in law and was a client of Dinh Tran Ngoc Huy.
+Most recently, after the results of the 2023 Professor and Associate Professor examinations, Thanh Nien also received a complaint from a reader about a case of a candidate who met the Associate Professor standards in law and was a client of Dinh Tran Ngoc Huy.
 Looking at this candidate's Associate Professor profile, we found that the candidate had 2 articles that Dinh Tran Ngoc Huy co-authored.
 In addition, many evidences (such as Thanh Nien 's series of articles about article selling factories in Russia) show that many Vietnamese researchers are customers of scientific article production and selling services.

-PUBLISHING HOUSES ARE "SURROUNDED ON ALL SIDE"
+PUBLISHING HOUSES ARE "SURROUNDED ON ALL SIDES"

 Before the results of the Science investigation, which Thanh Nien recently summarized, the scientific community still believed that the reason thousands of fake articles from intermediary services or article mills could be published successfully in international journals was due to lax peer-review processes, irresponsible reviewers and editorial boards.
 But after the Science investigation, the scientific community was shocked to learn another reason for the existence of fake articles in seemingly trustworthy journals.

 Some Vietnamese scientists also said that they realized that publishers are actually very greedy.
-Although they know that special issues are the favorite targets of article mills, many publishers continue to open tens of thousands of special issues to earn more publishing fees from authors.
+Although they know that special issues are the favorite targets of article mills, many publishers still continue to open tens of thousands of special issues to earn more publishing fees from authors.

 Image advertised on Facebook about bribing the editorial boards of many scientific journals to ensure the publication of his poor quality scientific work (articles). (until deleted)